History & Social Sciences

 "I want students to feel like they had a teacher who cared about their lives, pushed them to try their best, and helped them to be better people."

-Prior to becoming Kent Denvers Director of Debate, Mr. Bausch served as Director of Forensics at Bingham High School in Salt Lake City and coached Policy Debate at the University of Wyoming.
+Prior to becoming Kent Denvers Director of Speech and Debate, Mr. Bausch served as Director of Forensics at Bingham High School in Salt Lake City and coached Policy Debate at the University of Wyoming.
 Mr. Bausch appreciates that Kent Denver's administration and faculty are open to new ideas and perspectives in pursuit of the best educational practices.
-I feel like I have the support to try new things to improve educational opportunities for the students that I teach, he says.

 B.A. - East Asian Studies